bicced/ReadmeCryptoPriceChart/README.md

 # readme-crypto-price-chart

-This project provides a minimal implementation of live crypto price charts directly embedded in the README.md file.
-The prices are fetched from CoinGecko's free public APIs and automatically updated at regular intervals using GitHub workflows.
-The charts are rendered using mermaid.js, offering a dynamic visualization of cryptocurrency prices.
+This project provides a solution for displaying live cryptocurrency price charts directly in the README.md file.
+A GitHub Actions workflow, scheduled to run at specified intervals, fetches the latest crypto prices from CoinGecko's public DEX APIs.
+The .md file is then automatically updated to reflect these prices, visualized as dynamic charts rendered using mermaid.js.
+This setup provides an up-to-date view of cryptocurrency price trends, all within the project's README.md.

 <!-- CHART_START -->
   *Chart will be dynamically inserted here.*
 <!-- CHART_END -->

 ## How to Set Up